microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/ingestion.md

 - Internal IT data.
 For example, from a configuration management database (CMDB) or IT asset management (ITAM) systems.
 - Business-specific data, like organizational hierarchies and metrics that map cloud costs to or quantify business value.
 For example, revenue, as defined by your organizational and divisional mission statements.

-Consider how data gets reported and plan for data standardization requirements to support reporting on similar data from multiple sources, like cost data from multiple clouds or account types.
-Prefer open standards and interoperability with and across providers, vendors, and internal tools.
+Understand how data gets reported and plan for data standardization requirements to support reporting on similar data from multiple sources.

+Consider how to handle cost data from multiple clouds or account types.
+Prefer open standards, like the FinOps Open Cost & Usage Specification ([FOCUS project](../../../focus/README.md)), which delivers consistency and standardization to cloud cost data, and interoperability with and across providers, vendors, and internal tools.

 It may also require restructuring data in a logical and meaningful way by categorizing or tagging data so it can be easily accessed, analyzed, and understood.

 When armed with a comprehensive collection of cost and usage information tied to business value, organizations can empower stakeholders and accelerate the goals of other FinOps capabilities.
 Stakeholders are able to make more informed decisions, leading to more efficient use of resources and potentially significant cost savings.